What are Wisdom Teeth?

-Because wisdom teeth are the last teeth to come in it is quite common that when they finally breakthrough, they come out at a strange angle or get stuck and only partially break through the gums.
+Because wisdom teeth are the last teeth to come in it is quite common that once they finally erupt they come out at a strange angle or get stuck and only partially break through the gums.
 This is most commonly the result of a lack of space in the mouth.
 When wisdom teeth only partially emerge through the gums they are referred to as impacted.
-Wisdom teeth extraction may be needed in this case.
+Wisdom teeth extraction may be necessary in this case.

-Wisdom teeth that haven’t fully broken through the surface of the gum can cause dental health problems.
-The most common problem is that food and bacteria get trapped around the edges of the wisdom tooth which causes a build-up of plaque, and that can lead to cavities and tooth decay, gum disease, and infection for our patients in the Meridian ID area.
+Wisdom teeth that haven’t fully broken through the surface of the gums can cause dental health problems.
+The most common problem is that food and bacteria get trapped around the edges of the wisdom tooth which causes a build-up of plaque, and that can lead to cavities and tooth decay, gum disease, and infection for our patients.

-As part of regular dental exams we check for wisdom teeth and make certain they are healthy.
-If you have any toothache or discomfort, call and we will advise you if you need wisdom tooth removal.
+As part of regular dental exams we examine your wisdom teeth and make certain they are healthy.
+If you have a toothache or discomfort, we will examine you and determine whether you are in need a wisdom tooth removal.
 We will x-ray your wisdom teeth to determine if infection is present and whether or not to proceed with wisdom teeth extraction.
-If your wisdom teeth are impacted, but no disease is present the teeth do not need any of our wisdom tooth removal services.
+If your wisdom teeth are impacted but no disease is present the teeth most likely do not require extraction.
 The fact of the matter is that there is no proven benefit to wisdom teeth extraction if the wisdom teeth are healthy.